Lee An Tong: Career

 During the Japanese invasion of Malaya, he became the public relations secretary of the Overseas Chinese Mobilisation Council of Singapore and after the fall of Singapore, he was assigned to work on mainly publications of the CPM.
 After the surrender of Japan, he was sent to Kuala Lumpur to be a member of the propaganda department of the Malayan Communist Party.

-On January 1946, Lee An Tong was elected as the member of the Central Committee of the Malayan Communist Party during the 8th meeting of the Central Committee and later in July, he was elected as a member of the politburo.
+In January 1946, Lee An Tong was elected as the member of the Central Committee of the Malayan Communist Party during the 8th meeting of the Central Committee and later in July, he was elected as a member of the politburo.

 After the Malayan Emergency was declared, he continued to be a member of the Central Committee and in December 1960, he succeeded Yeung Kwo as Deputy Secretary General.
 He later became member of the International Department of the Central Committee of the CPM and was stationed in China until 1967.
 He came back to the Malaysian–Thai border in 1969 and lead both the Central Committee based at the Malaysian–Thai border and the North Malayan Bureau of the CPM until 1989.

 After the Hatyai Peace Agreement was signed, he was resettled in the 9th Chulaporn Village (also known as Banglang Peace Village).
 He died in Yala on 15 July 1999.